THE 3 LEVELS OF PHYSICS ARE FUNDAMENTAL, QUANTUMM, AND CLASSIC.

 VERN BENDER

 In the equation, E = m c2, E stands for energy, m stands for an object’s mass, and c2 represents the speed of light (186,000 miles per second) multiplied by itself.
 Think of mass as simply the quantity of matter present.
-Energy is a tougher concept, but it is okay to think of it as a property of heat or light.
+Energy is a stricter concept, but it is okay to consider it a property of heat or light.

 Later on, it became evident that E=mc2 is just a particular case of a more general equation that is valid in all reference frames, not just the rest frame of reference of the object in question: